In this article, I will list

 Note: The List Calculated Column scope is the columns in the same row of the same list, you can’t use other columns from other lists / sites.

-The Unsupported fields in SharePoint Calculated Column Formula.
+The Unsupported fields in SharePoint Calculated Column Formula and List Validation Settings.

 Although the SharePoint calculated column formula will accept the ID field without any error, however, it will not be calculated on item added or changed!